Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Toy model

-The analysis so far has focused on $|\Delta| \gg 1$ and $f=1$.
-In this case we saw that numerous approximate dark states, whose occupation is favoured by $f=1$ boundary driving, cause the stationary state to become insulating.
-Remaining in the strongly interacting limit we now wish to isolate the effects on the transport for all drivings $f$, i.e. the current driving profile, due to the existence of such bound states.
-To do so we construct a simple toy model capturing the essential physics.
-The structure of the model is motivated by considering the half-filled domain state $\ket{B_{N/2}}$ and its corresponding break-away configurations $\ket{N/2,i,j}$ which eventually connect it to the boundary driving.
+We have seen that numerous approximate dark states, whose occupation is favoured by $f=1$ driving, cause the stationary state to become insulating.
+Remaining in the strongly interacting limit we now wish to isolate the effect of such bound states on the transport for all drivings $f$, i.e. on the complete current-driving profile.
+To do so we construct a simple toy model, whose structure is motivated by considering the half-filled domain state $\ket{B_{N/2}}$ and its corresponding break-away configurations which eventually connect it to the boundary driving.
 As such the toy model is composed of $K$ configuration states $\ket{1},\ket{2},\dots,\ket{K}$ for some size $K>2$.
-To mimic the interaction binding energy of $\ket{B_{N/2}}$, we distinguish the configuration $\ket{K}$ by elevating it in energy by $\Delta$ above the set of otherwise degenerate configurations $\ket{1},\ket{2},\dots,\ket{K-1}$ which model the break-away states $\ket{N/2,i,j}$.
-In addition to these configuration energies, the state $\ket{1},\ket{2},\dots,\ket{K}$ are also coherently coupled to their neighbours via ``hopping" processes given by
+To mimic the interaction binding energy of $\ket{B_{N/2}}$, we distinguish the configuration $\ket{K}$ by elevating it in energy by $\Delta$ above the set of otherwise degenerate configurations $\ket{1},\ket{2},\dots,\ket{K-1}$ which model break-away states like $\ket{11\cdots10100\cdots0}$, $\ket{11\cdots10010\cdots0}$ etc. In addition, the states $\ket{1},\ket{2},\dots,\ket{K}$ are also coherently coupled to their neighbours via ``hopping" processes given by

 The current operator for the model then follows as

 which measures the flow within the coherently connected configurations $\ket{1},\ket{2},\dots,\ket{K}$.
 To model the driving in the full system, which incoherently connects one particle number sector to another, we introduce an auxiliary state $\ket{s}$ whose function is simply to be an intermediary.
 The jump operators describing the driving then take the form